From the airport to the city centre Chad

 In addition to the massifs you can climb (Mont Guéra and Abou Telfane, near Bitkine and Mongo, Kilinguen and the Ouara massifs, near Abéché, the Sila escapade, near Goz Beïda, the Monts de Lam, in the south..), there's nothing to stop you taking a few days out in the Ennedi massif, if you've got the logistics; in particular, there's a short hike of a few hours to get an overview of the Guelta d'Archeï, from the top of its cliffs (no difficulty involved).
 Travel agencies also organize multi-day treks in the Ennedi; pack camels are provided.
 The Tibesti massif, whose national and international political context makes access perilous, is a treasure trove for mountaineers, with the Emi Koussi volcano, the Trou au natron, etc.

-The saddle is only placed on the dromedary's hump, so don't try to strap it down...
-Nomads cross their legs in front of the saddle, on the animal's withers, for greater comfort.
+How do you drive your camel?
+The saddle only sits on the dromedary's hump, so don't try to strap it down...
+Nomads cross their legs in front of the saddle, over the animal's withers, for greater comfort.
 Your mount will straighten up almost instantly, once you've put your buttocks on the saddle; hold on tight, because it's going to be a bumpy ride!
 If your dromedary refuses to get up, tell him "hatch", and hit him with the end of your only rein, which is actually a string around the animal's snout.
 Then you're ready to go...
 The dromedary is a generally obedient animal; to make him move forward, simply say "hatch"; to make him turn right, pull your rein to the right (same for the left).
 You stop him with a "cho", pronounced by pulling the rein towards you and upwards.
 If you do the same thing, pulling the rein down, your horse will sit!
 The walk is a quiet, comfortable gait; the trot is shaky, but it's still easy to keep your balance.
 Gallop, on the other hand, is unsettling: you can't hold on tightly and have to spread your arms to keep from rolling in the dust.
 Test this gait on sandy ground!
 It'll hurt less when you fall!

 With a driver Chad